Çırağan Palace

 Çırağan Palace (Çırağan Sarayı), a former Ottoman palace, is now a five-star hotel in the Kempinski Hotels chain.
 It is located on the European shore of the Bosporus, between Beşiktaş and Ortaköy in Istanbul, Turkey.

-The Sultan's Suite, billed at US$35,419.68 per night, is ranked number 14 on World's 15 most expensive hotel suites compiled by CNN Go in 2012.
+The Sultan Suite, billed at US$35,419.68 per night, is ranked number 14 on World's 15 most expensive hotel suites compiled by CNN Go in 2012.

 History

 The palace, built by Sultan Abdulaziz to replace the old Çırağan Palace which was at the same location, was designed by the Armenian palace architect Nigoğayos Balyan and constructed by his sons Sarkis and Hagop Balyan between 1863 and 1867, during a period in which all Ottoman sultans built their own palaces rather than using those of their ancestors; Çırağan Palace is the last example of this tradition.
 The inner walls and the roof were made of wood, the outer walls of colorful marble.
 A beautiful marble bridge connects the palace to the Yıldız Palace on the hill behind.
 A very high garden wall protects the palace from the outer world.